goodproblems/remark-mdx-math-enhanced/README.md

 ## How it works

-Math nodes produced by [remark-math](https://github.com/remarkjs/remark-math/tree/main/packages/remark-math) are transformed into React elements at compile time and rendered at run time via a component which your app is expected to provide (default is `Math` but is configurable)
+Math nodes produced by [remark-math](https://github.com/remarkjs/remark-math/tree/main/packages/remark-math) are transformed into JSX element nodes at compile time and rendered at run time via a React component which your app is expected to provide (default is `Math` but is configurable)

 ---